webgefrickel/kalong/src/docs/01-development/05-sass.md

 There is one main-file, where everything is included (mixins, modules, configurations etc.) in the order you specify.
 By default it's _./src/styles/main.scss_.
-This will be compiled into one single CSS-file, which you can then use on your website.
+This will be compiled into one single CSS-file, which you can then use on your website (OK, acutally three files will be generated: main.css for development purposes, main.min.css for production and main.legacy.css for old browsers (with a fallback autoprefixer configuration.
+If you use the html-start pattern, you should not be concerned about this.

 I still prefer this approach over multiple files that need to be loaded on different pages (as long as it's a small website), because once the main stylesheet is loaded, it is cached.

 ## Global configuration

 JSON FILES

 All other files are structure in the following folders:

-1-config
-2-tools
-3-vendor
-4-reset
-5-patterns
-6-themes
-7-overrides
+1-config 2-tools 3-vendor 4-reset 5-patterns 6-themes 7-overrides

 ## Conventions